-Arrangements can be made for students to study abroad for a semester, an academic year, or during the summers in other countries throughout the world.
-Recently Converse students have spent semesters in Spain, Argentina, and on the Semester at Sea program.
+In addition to Converse-led travel courses, students can also study abroad for a semester, an academic year, or during the summer in countries across the globe.
+Recently Converse students have spent semesters in Belgium, Germany, and Hungary.
 Students interested in studying abroad for a semester or an entire academic year are encouraged to start planning for this opportunity as early as possible in consultation with their academic advisor(s) and the Director of International Studies.
-The Director of International Studies will work with students to select an appropriate program based on academics, time frame, and other considerations such as cost and housing arrangements.
+Dr. Madelyn Young, Director of International Studies, will work with students to select an appropriate program based on academics, time frame, and other considerations such as cost and housing arrangements.
 In many instances, it is possible to establish consortium agreements with other institutions so that grades and credits are recorded as if the courses had been taken at Converse.
 In other cases, grades will be recorded as transfer credits.